 Find many more ideas to fit your grade level and available technology on our Lesson Ideas page.

 Where is the Mission going?

-Geo and Meri’s travels take them virtually to a new continent each month from October, 2020 through the end of April, 2021.
-For those who have joined Globetracker's Missions in the past, this year is slightly different.
-The fictitious teens will not be actually traveling, due to the Covid pandemic.
-This year will include many engaging virtual options for Geo and Meri to use during their investigation.
-There will be additional review activities available during May and June, 2019.
+Geo and Meri's travels take them to a new continent each month from October 2022 through the end of April 2023.
+There will be additional review activities available during May and June 2023.
 Classes that follow the entire journey will master geography skills as an ongoing endeavor, reinforcing the skills through an engaging adventure of two teens who use the newest technologies.
 Teachers will love the carefully scaffolded learning that takes place as Geo and Meri introduce and revisit concepts throughout the mission.
-If you join the mission along the way, the “blog” allows you to backtrack so students can read and learn from the Introduction and previous episodes.
-Here is a rough guess of the order of continents that Geo and Meri may visit during the 2020-2021 mission-- assuming your votes send them in the right direction (SHHHHH!
+If you join the mission along the way, the "blog" allows you to backtrack so students can read and learn from the Introduction and previous episodes.
+Here is a rough guess of the order of continents that Geo and Meri may visit during the 2022-2023 mission-- assuming your votes send them in the right direction (SHHHHH!
 Keep this a secret from your students!):

 What if we miss a week or start late?

-Both current and previous weeks' episodes from this mission will be on line from late September through the end of May, 2021.
+Both current and previous weeks' episodes from this mission will be online from late September through the end of May 2023.
 Of course, the voting for past episodes will be over, so you will want to try to catch up!
 This mission will go into a hidden archive at the end of June.